cianaellington-data/homelessness-analysis/README.md

 1. Clone or download this repository
 2. Open CSV files in **Google Sheets** or **Excel**
 3. Run SQL queries in **BigQuery** to reproduce the analysis
+4. View visualizations directly from the PNGs in `/images`

 ---